deso-protocol/docs/code/making-your-first-changes.md

 ## Prerequisites

-This guide assumes you have successfully made it through **Setting Up Your Dev Environment\(FIXME\)**.
+This guide assumes you have successfully made it through **[Setting Up Your Dev Environment](https://docs.bitclout.com/code/dev-setup)**.
 In particular, it assumes you have a testnet node running with n0\_test showing a frontend UI that looks roughly like the following screenshot:

 ![](../.gitbook/assets/image%20%2811%29.png)